 At the east end of the Lago de Izabal, this town still gets referred to as Fronteras – a hangover from the days when the only way across the river was by ferry, and this was the last piece of civilization before embarking on the long, difficult journey into El Petén.

 Times have changed.
 A huge bridge now spans the water and El Petén roads are some of the best in the country.
 The town sees most tourist traffic from yachties – the US coast guard says this is the safest place on the western Caribbean for boats during hurricane season.
-The rest of the foreigners here are either coming or going on the spectacular river trip down to Lívingston.
+The rest of the foreigners here are either coming or going on the spectacular river trip between here and Lívingston.